sylphxltd/linear-mcp/README.md

 # Linear MCP Server

-A Model Context Protocol (MCP) server for interacting with Linear issues, projects, teams, and more.
+A Model Context Protocol (MCP) server for interacting with Linear issues, projects, teams, cycles and more.

 ## Features